lupeMorales/who-is-that-pokemon/README.md

 This project has been built with:

 - Swift 5.6
-- Xcode 13,3
+- Xcode 14.0.1
-- iOS 15.5
+- iOS 16.0

-Made with love lupeMorales
+Made with  :heart:  by [lupeMorales](https://lupemorales.github.io/portfolio/)